 Key Features

-There is a wide range of models that allow you to find the one that contains all the features you want and none that you don’t.
+A wide range of models allows you to find the one that contains all the features you want and none that you don’t.

 The wide cone angle sonar gives a wide view of the riverbed so you don’t miss any key holes or dropoffs.